InternLM/MindSearch/README.md

 ## ✨ MindSearch: Mimicking Human Minds Elicits Deep AI Searcher

+## 🚀 New Features in This Forked Version

+This fork of MindSearch has introduced the following new features:

+- **Environment Variables Configuration**: The application now uses a `.env` file to manage environment variables, making it easier to configure and switch between different environments.
+- **Backend Usage Example**: Added `backend_example.py` to demonstrate how to interact with the backend directly.
+This is particularly useful for users who prefer not to use the frontend.

 MindSearch is an open-source AI Search Engine Framework with Perplexity.ai Pro performance.
 You can simply deploy it with your own perplexity.ai style search engine with either close-source LLMs (GPT, Claude) or open-source LLMs ([InternLM2.5 series](https://huggingface.co/internlm/internlm2_5-7b-chat) are specifically optimized to provide superior performance within the MindSearch framework; other open-source models have not been specifically tested).
 It owns following features:

 - 🤔 **Ask everything you want to know**: MindSearch is designed to solve any question in your life and use web knowledge.